 Joint legal custody in Albany means that both parents have an equal 50/50 voice in certain aspects of their children’s lives, such as medical decisions, educational decisions, and religious upbringing, and any other subject that affects a child’s wellbeing.
 This is where lawyers can see a lot of contention between the parties since they might have different plans for those subjects.

 Joint legal and physical custody means that both parents are allowed to have their child living at their home and to make life decisions for them.
 This usually involves the child changing between the homes every few days.

 Scenarios Where Sole Custody is Granted

 There are scenarios where one party can be awarded sole legal custody, which is usually under extreme circumstances.
 Few people willingly give up that legal custody because they believe they have a right to raise their children.
-However, some parents are adamant about being unable to work with the other, and give up legal custody as a result.
+However, some parents in Albany are adamant about being unable to work with the other, and give up legal custody as a result.
 Sometimes there can be a hybrid decision where one person has final decision-making authority but essentially makes them the sole legal custodian without the other party giving up their rights.